shivekchhabra/shivekchhabra/README.md

 **A little about me:**

+- 💻 2 years of work experience in Data Science.
+(1 yr in startup and 1 yr in Oracle Financials)
 - 👨 Graduated in 2019 from Amity University and was awarded the 2nd most prestigious award of Excellence in Knowledge Creation
 - 💼 Have 3 provisional patents and have been invited to the Rashtrapti Bhavan By Dr. Pranab Mukharjee for a mentoring summit
 - 💻 Owner of PokeWod, a discord approved and Verified Bot.